On this page

 Explore the Symbolism - Later, when calm, analyze what the nightmare might represent.
 What are you avoiding in waking life?
 What does the nightmare figure symbolize?
 What needs healing or changing?

-Take Waking Action - If the nightmare reveals something you’re avoiding, address it.
+Take Waking Action - If the nightmare reveals something you’re dodging, address it.
 If it processes a current stressor, find ways to reduce that stress.
 Nightmares often resolve when you take action on what they reveal.

 Seek Support - For recurring or trauma-based nightmares, working with a therapist trained in nightmare rescripting or trauma-focused therapy like EMDR can provide relief and resolution.